Khan/aphrodite/examples/README.md

-# Examples of using inline-styles-that-work
+# Examples of using aphrodite

-Run: `npm install && npm run examples`, then open `http://localhost:4114`.
+Run: `npm install && npm run examples`, then open `http://localhost:4114` and `http://localhost:4114/ssr`.